tdilauro/Simplified-wiki/Product-User-Story-Intake.md

 * The app displays the estimated time for titles recommended
 * The app displays the estimated time for titles in search results
 ###

+***

+##Library(institution) Users Stories

+### [Provide Recommendation from Bookish/because we don't have our own recommendation list]
+* the app subscribes get feeds from Bookish API

+### [Connect to my ILS/So I don't have to manage multiple Patron records]
+* The app can connect to the III ILS Patron API
+* The App can use Polaris API for users"

+### [Connect to my OPAC/So it shows content available via my catalogue]
+* The App can use the BibCommons or Encore API

+### [Use Licensed Content/So I can provide content users want]
+* The App can use content hosted by Overdrive, 3M, or BiblioCommons

+### [Use Open Access Content/So I can access free content]
+* The App can use content from HaithiTrust
+* The App can use content from University Press
+* The App can use content from The Guttenburg Project

+### Use Subscription Content Service Providers/Use Scribed, Oyster and new ebook services coming online
+* The App can use content from Scribed
+* The App can use content from Osyter

+### [Promote Recommended Catalogue Items/Increase Circulation]
+* The app displays only those items that are available for the needed format
+* The app tracks those recommendations viewed but not borrowed or held
+* The app opens to the recommendation view

+### [Connect to my DRM/So I can use content I licensed]
+* The App can use the Adobe DLLs for Content protection

+### [Not need Adobe DRM/So I don't have to host an Adobe CMS]
+* The App can use Adobe's CMS service

+### [Use Adobe DRM/So I can use my Adobe CMS investment, use my licensed content]
+* The App can be directed to a unique instance of Adobe

+### [Use Adobe DRM/So I can use my distributors Adobe CMS instance and use my licensed content]
+* The App can be directed to a unique instance of Adobe

+### [Use my SSO solution/So I can access my systems easily]
+* The app provides a configurable SSO interface or DLL
+* The app saves my log on credentials on the client
+* The app supports secure communication SSL, crypto key exchange, static or dynamic tokens
+* The app supports Kerbos or LDAP
+* The app supports OATH, CAS, or Shibboleth
+* The app supports OPEN ID, OAuth 2.0
+* The app supports SAML (ether HTM/SSL or SOAP/Encrypted XML methods)

+### [Prompt Readers to check books back in/So that we can re-loan the book]
+* The app prompts if the book is not been opened in 3 days
+* The app prompts when user views the last page
+* The app prompts after the preview has been read

+### [Preview a book/So we don't waist a lend license]
+* The preview is offered along side download
+* The preview is used as opposed to a licensed lend if the preview is read